meschac38700/resuming-reactjs/README.md

 - [ ] Add dropdown options for following actions: Delete, Edit
 - [ ] Add modal to edit a transaction
-- [ ] Add toggle button to hide/show the add transaction form
+- [x] Add toggle button to hide/show the add transaction form
 - [ ] Make reactive the values on the transaction dashboard
 - [ ] Possibility to add an expense transaction
 - [ ] Validation of the transaction form to avoid invalid data format
+- [ ] Add pagination system on the history section